thesadru/disnake/docs/api.rst

         The first element is the object being targeted, which can either be a :class:`Member` or :class:`User` or :class:`Role`.
-If this object is not found then it is a :class:`Object` with an ID being filled and a ``type`` attribute set to either ``'role'`` or ``'member'`` to help decide what type of ID it is.
+If this object is not fond then it is a :class:`Object` with an ID being filled and a ``type`` attribute set to either ``'role'`` or ``'member'`` to help decide what type of ID it is.